5 Things to Check Before Picking a Travel Credit Card

 2. Watch Out for Hidden Fees

-Pay close attention to the annual one, late payment fines, and, more importantly, foreign operations commissions.
-Though small in terms of percentage, typically between 1% and 3%, they quickly add up when you are out of the country.
+Pay close attention to the annual fees, late payment fines, and, more importantly, foreign transaction fees.
+Though small in percentage, typically between 1% and 3%, they quickly add up when you are out of the country, which directly affects the fees and protections of travel credit cards.

 The Consumer Financial Protection Bureau recommends paying close attention to the fee schedule.
 Some travel credit cards do not charge foreign transaction fees at all, which saves you up to several hundred dollars a year if you travel a lot.
 Also, read about the bank’s policy on the exchange rate.